-it is only available in the U.S.A.
+It is only available in the United States.

-Apple has designed a titanium Apple Card for shopping at locations where Apple Pay contactless payment is not accepted.
+Apple has created a titanium Apple Card for use in stores that do not accept Apple Pay contactless payments.

-customers also receive a titanium credit card for physical purchases.
+Customers will also receive a titanium credit card for physical purchases.

-The card has no card number, CVV security code, expiration date, or signature printed on the card. the cardholder’s name is laser-etched onto the card.
+The card does not have a card number, CVV security code, expiration date, or signature printed on it.
+The name of the cardholder is laser-etched onto the card.